Hpmanen-dev/Pig-Game/README.md

 ## Commands
 ```
+help / ?
+Shows all the commands
+start               Starts the game
+rules               Shows all the rules of the game
+exit                Exit the game
-cheat           gives you 100 points
+cheat               Gives you 100 points
-roll            rolls the dice
 ```

 ## How to use